AllardQuek/AI-Concierge/docs/ai-requirements.md

 ## ✅ **Conclusion**

 All three requirements are not only technically feasible but represent achievable implementations using current technology.
-The Sybil platform's existing WebRTC foundation provides an excellent base for these advanced AI integrations.
+The Mulisa platform's existing WebRTC foundation provides an excellent base for these advanced AI integrations.

 **Recommended approach**: Begin with Requirement 1 (audio capture + LLM), then progress to Requirement 2 (voice-native), and finally implement Requirement 3 (AI injection) for a complete AI-enhanced calling experience.

 The technology stack is mature, the costs are reasonable, and the implementation path is clear.
-This would position Sybil as a cutting-edge AI-powered communication platform.
+This would position Mulisa as a cutting-edge AI-powered communication platform.

 ---